Beef Casserole Recipe

 Parsley, to garnish

-Heat oil in a large, heavy-based saucepan or frying pan over high heat.
+Heat oil in a large, heavy-based saucepan over high heat.
 Fry the beef in 2-3 batches so as not to overcrowd the pan.
 Cook, stirring occasionally, for about 4-8 minutes, until browned on all sides.
 Remove meat from pan and set aside.

 Add flour to pan and stir over medium heat for 30 seconds.
 Stir in tomato paste and cook for 30 seconds.
 Stir in brandy, red wine, stock, and bay leaf.